Eschatologue/CM_wiki/docs/spells/1st-level.md

 Up to three creatures of your choice that you can see within range must make Charisma Saving Throws.
 Whenever a target that fails this Saving Throw makes an attack roll or a Saving Throw before the spell ends, the target must roll a d4 and subtract the number rolled from the attack roll or Saving Throw.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.

 ### Beast Bond
 *1st-level divination*